inaimathi/edgy/README.md

                                    +
                                    +

 Using this information, we can separate contiguous regions into islands, and assemble the dominating ones (by size) into a series of lines that represent the same image.
 That's done in the [`Elements.hs` file](https://github.com/Inaimathi/EAF/blob/master/Elements.hs), and the result of this operation is a series of `Element`s (just `Line`s at the moment, but `Ellipse` and/or `Curve`, and probably `Text` are coming in the future).
-Once we've generated elements, we align their points within a certain tolerance; things that _almost_ line up are made to line up precisel, on the assumption that our input is coming from humans.
+Once we've generated elements, we align their points within a certain tolerance; things that _almost_ line up are made to line up precisely, on the assumption that our input is coming from humans.

 The current output of this process can be seen in the [`test-data/` folder](https://github.com/Inaimathi/EAF/tree/master/test-data).
 Each `.txt` file is an input, and the corresponding output is in the similarly named `.svg` file.
 The output for the above example input can be found [here](https://github.com/Inaimathi/EAF/blob/master/test-data/single-color.svg).

+###### Still TODO

+*Tune up the alignment routine*
+We currently align items with similar `x` and `y` coords globally.
+This means that we need to keep the alignment threshold relatively low in order to avoid radical changes, which results in some points that should be aligned being left separate.
+What we probably _should_ do is align points are near each other in both axes with a higher threshold, then do the global `x` and `y` alignment at the lower threshold.

+*Deal with overlaps*
-The next thing we need to do is deal with overlapping elements somehow.
+We need to do is deal with overlapping elements somehow.
 In particular, if a previous processing step outputs something like

-    A          C    B          D
+    A               B
     +----------+----+----------+
+               C               D

 where line segments `A->B` and `C->D` have the same slope and overlap partially, we'd really like to replace them with the line segment `A->D` instead.
 The equivalent applies to lines going in all directions.

+*More input types*
+We currently support `.ppm`, `.pgm` and `,txt` (ascii art) files.
+It'd be nice to have `.jpg` and `.png` reading support.
+The Haskell ecosystem fights us on this, because what we really want coming out the other side is a sparse representation (as of this writing, a `Map Coord a`), rather than a `Vector`.
+The libraries I've been able to find either don't work outright ([`unm-hip`](https://hackage.haskell.org/package/unm-hip-0.3.1.6/docs/Data-Image-Boxed.html#t:BoxedImage) throws what look like pretty deep errors when I try to get the pixel vector out of one of its images), or work really _really_ hard to prevent you from getting at raw pixel data ([`JuicyPixels`](http://hackage.haskell.org/package/JuicyPixels) provides a lot of infrastructure for mapping over pixel information, but they all keep the output locked into the `DynamicImage` type, which does us no good whatsoever in this project).

+*Text support*
+Text is currently unsupported.
+I'm thining we can do a line-art processing step, followed by running occupied likely text areas through something like [`tesseract`](http://code.google.com/p/tesseract-ocr/) to get textual data.

+*Better performance*
+At the moment, crunching a ~1mb file takes a few seconds.
+Ideally, it would be fast enough to support interactive conversion speeds, but I'd settle for sub-second processing of most target files.

 ### General Notes